lrochette/EC-Admin/README.md

 <h2>acquireSemaphore</h2>
 <p>This procedure is the "gate".
 It checks than you have not used more
 tokens than allowed.
-If you have, it will simly wait until some become available.
+If you have, it will simply wait until some become available.
 This procedure is called just before the steps which access you want to control.</p>